stewart-lab/scRNAseq_library/README.md

 # scRNA-seq Analysis Guide

-This README provides instructions on how to do a general single-cell RNA sequencing (scRNA-seq) analysis via Docker, as well as some specialized analyses such as automated annotation, cell type composition, and pseudotime.
+This README provides instructions on how to do a general single-cell RNA sequencing (scRNA-seq) analysis via Docker, including cross-species analysis and automated annotation via marker lists.

 ## Prerequisites